Last updated: October 2020

 – Exclude tuberculosis if cough > 2 weeks (sputum smear microscopy).

 − Joint pain (hips, knees, ankles, vertebrae, sacroiliac joint): small erosions or destruction or joint space narrowing.
+Often involves the spine, particularly the lumbar spine, causing spondylodiskitis.

 Check national recommendations on antibiotic therapy.
 For information: